-- Ada has this rule to describe procedure definitions: - But the name after "procedure" has to be the same as the name after "end". - This is not possible to capture in a CFG (in practice) because there are too many names. - Solution: annotate parse tree nodes with attributes and add a "semantic" rules or constraints to the syntactic rule in the grammar.
+- Ada has this rule to describe procedure definitions: proc> => procedure procName> procBody> end procName>; - But the name after "procedure" has to be the same as the name after "end". - This is not possible to capture in a CFG (in practice) because there are too many names. - Solution: annotate parse tree nodes with attributes and add a "semantic" rules or constraints to the syntactic rule in the grammar.